- Be extremely present.

 The man on knees chuckled, “I will not grant you that satisfaction.
 You cannot induce suffering in me.
 I forgive you everything.
 That is the truth.”

 “Say that again,” exclaimed Yang, “and I swear I’ll blow your head off.
 Speak not of truth, devil!”

 “Oh, poor Yang.
 If only you could see my love!” wailed the prisoner without forethought.
 “Yes, I forgive you entirely.
 Devoid of exceptions.
-I forgive you even the least honorable act of all.
-The sentencing of a defenseless bare man to die!
+I forgive you even the least honorable act of all, the sentencing of a defenseless bare man to die!
 Wisdom shall be spoken on this asphalt road: We are black crows on a white blanket.
 We are two coherent words read by the reader.
 Our petty problems are meaningless lines of text.”

-It takes exceptional curiosity and selflessness for a human to realize their nondual nature.
+It takes exceptional curiosity and selflessness for a human to realize their true nature.
 And even more for a written word.
 Yin has succeeded in this quest – he knows he is being constructed by your eyes now.
 But armed Yang struggled to find balance in his legs.
 He was trapped in the past.
 His lungs were deprived of air.
 The menace of time was enclosing.
-He was blinking to wash away tears.
-To maintain a clear view through the gun’s sight.
+He was blinking to wash away tears; to maintain a clear view through the gun’s sight.
 His body was morphing in resistance.
 He attempted to keep away the nearing epiphany: His life was a lie.
 Nothing but a string.
 He never existed.
 He was a master of pretension.
 The street, the downpour, the free will, and the fuming skies were as real for him as this moment is for you.
 He defied to accept his story-like nature.

 “I forgive you,” reminded him like a broken clock Yin.

 Nobody ever treated Yang with such kindness.
 Whom he had addressed as the devil was now calling into question his main belief: That wrath must prevail over mercy.

 “Well,” spoke the kneeling man, “what do we do?”